What is a Load Bank?

 - Resistive Load Banks to simulate the operational load that a power source will see in actual use

 - Inductive Load Banks- provides a lagging power factor commonly seen in motors, heating, and transformers.
-Inductive load is used to test performance of generators, voltage regulators, conductors, switchgear and other equipment.
+Inductive load banks are used to test performance of generators, voltage regulators, conductors, switchgear and other equipment.

 - Capacitive Load Banks- provide a leading power factor to compensate for power factor correction commonly seen in telecommunications, computers, and UPS systems.